vrtql/websockets/README.md

 ### Messaging API

-The Messaging API, is built on top of the WebSockets API.
+The Messaging API is built on top of the WebSockets API.
 While WebSockets provide a mechanism for real-time bidirectional communication, it doesn't inherently offer things like you would see in more heavyweight message protocols like AMQP.
 The Messaging API provides a small step in that direction, but without the heft.
-It mainly provides a more a more structured message format with built-in serialization.
+It mainly provides a more structured message format with built-in serialization.
 The message structure includes two maps (hashtables of string key/value pairs) and a payload.
 One map, called `routing`, is designed to hold routing information for messaging applications.
-The other map, called `headers` is for application headers.
+The other map, called `headers`, is for application use.
 The payload can hold both text and binary data.

 The message structure operates with a higher-level connection API which works atop the native WebSocket API.
-The message connection API mainly adds support to send and receive these messages, automatically handling serialization and deserialization on and off the wire.
-So it really just boils down to `send()` and `receive()` calls which operate with these messages.
+The connection API mainly adds support to send and receive the messages, automatically handling serialization and deserialization on and off the wire.
+It really just boils down to `send()` and `receive()` calls which operate with these messages.

 Messages can be serialized in two formats: JSON and MessagePack.
-Both formats can be sent over the same connection on a message-by-message level.
-That is, the connection is able to auto-detect each incoming message's format and deserialize it accordingly.
+Both formats can be sent over the same connection on a message-by-message basis.
+That is, the connection is able to auto-detect each incoming message's format and deserialize accordingly.
 Thus connections support mixed-content messages: JSON and MessagePack.

-In conclusion, the message API provides a very basic foundation for messaging applications.

 The following is a basic example of using the high-level messaging API.
-Note:
-The connection API for the messaging is still underdevelopment so this example is essentially serializing/deserializing a message structure to/from a native WebSocket connection.
+Note: the connection API for the messaging is still under development so this example is essentially serializing/deserializing a message structure to/from a native WebSocket connection.